HKFC (football club): HKFC Soccer Sevens

-The team is known outside Hong Kong for being the host of the annual HKFC Soccer Sevens youth-team seven-a-side tournament which attracts high-profile teams such as Manchester United, Aston Villa and Celtic.
+The team is known outside Hong Kong for being the host of the annual HKFC Soccer Sevens youth-team seven-a-side tournament which attracts high-profile teams such as Chelsea, Manchester United, Aston Villa and Celtic.

 Following a 3-year postponement, it was announced the soccer sevens would make a return in 2023, with teams such as Brighton, Fulham, and Glasgow Rangers youth teams invite to the tournament.
 Les Ferdinand was also invited as the main guest of the drawing of teams during the 2023 edition of the tournament.
 He was spotted overseeing youth teams of HKFC and even interacted with some of the youth players.